mahtin/es100-wwvb/README.md

   --location 37.4,-121.9
   --location 37.363056,-121.928611
   --location 37.363056N,121.928611W
+  --location CM97ai
 ```

+A location can also be provided using the four or six character Ham Radio [Maidenhead Locator System](https://en.wikipedia.org/wiki/Maidenhead_Locator_System) for example, **CM97ai**.

 If a location is not provided; then it defaults to my local airport: **SJC** (San José Mineta International Airport).
 This is possibly incorrect.

 The `--nighttime` option enables the tracking vs reception mode logic for daytime/nighttime reception.